chrisveness/koa-sample-web-app-api-mysql/README.md

 The API returns JSON or XML (or plain text) according to the *Accepts* request header.

-The main api/app.js sets up the database connection, content negotiation, passport authentication, and 404/500 handling.
+The main *app-api.js* sets up the database connection, content negotiation, JWT authentication,
+4xx/500 handling, etc (JWT authentication is supplied in Bearer Authorization HTTP headers).

 Routes are grouped into members, teams, team membership, and authentication.
 All but the simplest of these then go on to call related handlers.

-The api/members.js and api/teams.js then handle the API requests.
-I use PATCH in preference to PUT so that a subset of entity fields can be supplied (correctly, a PUT will set unsupplied fields to null);
-otherwise everything is very straightforward REST API, hopefully all following best practice.
+The *members.js* and *teams.js* then handle the API requests.
+I use PATCH in preference to PUT so that a subset of entity fields can be supplied (correctly, a PUT will set unsupplied fields to null); otherwise everything is very straightforward REST API, hopefully all following best practice.

 Special provision is made for boolean values, which are typically stored in MySQL as BIT(1) or